 14. Louis Meintjes (rsa) + 13.03

-Stefan Denifl, Alessandro De Marchi, Daniel Moreno, Magnus Cort Nielsen, Julian Alaphilippe and KOM leader Davide Villella form the break of the day.
+Stefan Denifl, Alessandro De Marchi, Daniel Moreno, Magnus Cort, Julian Alaphilippe and KOM leader Davide Villella form the break of the day.
 They race to a maximum lead of more than 9 minutes.

 When cresting the first climb, Portillo de Lunada, the gap is down to 4 minutes.
 Villella takes most KOM points before he is dropped on the rainy and misty descent.